cmake-basis/BASIS/doc/installation.rst

 See the :ref:`BasisBuildDependencies` listed in the :doc:`howto/install` guide for a list of software tools required to build BASIS.
 These are further the tools required to build any software which is based on BASIS.
-Moreover, BASIS makes use of the following software packages:
+BASIS itself makes moreover use of the following software packages:

 ..
 The tabularcolumns directive is required to help with formatting the table properly